thesofproject/sof-docs/developer_guides/topology/topology.rst

 | **dai_index**: index of the dai in the firmware.
 Please note that the
   DAI’s of different types can have the same dai_index.
 The dai_index information can be found by looking in platform-specific dai array definitions in the firmware.
-For example, for apollolake these are defined in src/platform/apollolake/dai.c.
+For example, for Apollo Lake these are defined in src/platform/apollolake/dai.c.
 | **dai_be**: name of CPU DAI as defined in DAI array in the platform driver.
 | **buffer**: Source/sink buffer the DAI is connected to.
 This completes the